Rokucraft/RokuWiki/docs/roleplay/bending-mastery-system.md

 For a character to become a master of their element they must complete an average of 10 roleplay lessons (8 minimum) depending on their current skill level, age, and ability.

-There will be 2 types of people who can train others:
+There are two types of people who can train others:

 - **Masters** have completed their mastery training and have an accepted mastery application
-- **Teachers** have completed certain basic lessons and can pass this knowledge on to others
+- **Teachers** have completed any of the first 5 lessons of their element and can pass this knowledge on to others

 The first 5 lessons can be completed with a master *or* teacher *or* mix of both.
 The **last 5** lessons must be completed with a master.
 8/10 lessons minimum must be completed on the server.
-2/10 can be in the Roleplay Hub Discord if necessary.
+2/10 can be in the [Roleplay Hub Discord](https://discord.gg/tjqX25pH37) if necessary.

----
+- If a master is taking on a student that has already completed some lessons with a regular teacher, the master should confirm this with the teacher OOC.

-Masters and teachers will have a loose structure (see table below) to follow when teaching and can determine if a character will need more or less training based on skill level and progress shown.
-The structure will be flexible depending on the master’s teaching style and the students’ needs.
-Masters can have more detailed guides to specific trainings in a channel, and can share ideas, what they like to do, and what works well with the other masters.
+## Lesson Structure

-- If a master is taking on a student that has already completed some lessons with a regular teacher, the master should confirm this with the player OOC.
+Masters and teachers have a loose lesson plan to follow when teaching (see below) and can determine if a character will need more or less training based on skill level and progress shown.
+The structure is flexible depending on the teacher or master’s teaching style and the students’ interests and needs.
+Teachers have a channel in the Roleplay Hub Discord where they can share training ideas and more detailed guides to specific lessons.

 The master(s) will be responsible for communicating their students’ progress in a channel (accessible to all masters) and will vouch for their student when they apply for mastery.